Mass evacuations as wildfire erupts in California wine country

 "Our number one concern is protecting lives and property and hopefully stop it from pushing farther where we don't want it to go," firefighter Dustin Blumenthal said.

-Overnight, elderly residents at a retirement community in Santa Rosa had to be loaded onto city buses and driven to safety, video from the Press Democrat showed.
+Overnight, elderly residents at a retirement community in Santa Rosa had to be loaded onto city buses and driven to safety.
 And popular locations, like the Chateau Boswell Winery, went up in flames.

 This wine region is unfortunately no stranger to wildfires.
 In 2017, the Tubbs Fire killed 22 people.

-So far this year in California, more than 8,000 wildfires have scorched over 3.7 million acres and claimed the lives of 26 people, according to figures from Cal Fire.
+So far this year in California, more than 8,000 wildfires have scorched over 3.7 million acres and claimed the lives of at least 26 people, according to figures from Cal Fire.